rcracel/kiln-java-adaptor/README.md

 ## Changelog

+*1.11
+    * Adding support for SLF4J
+    * Adding unit tests
+    * Improving memory utilization
+        * Adding support to configure queue size
+        * Adding support to configure maximum size for stack trace
+        * Making more efficient use of internal memory utilization
 * 1.10
     * Refactoring appender configuration into its own class
     * Adding support for specifying a platform (Java,Grails,...) with a default value of Java